 The short answer is that a written statement is the best option in almost every circumstance.
-You should avoid any giving a recorded statement about an accident to a claims adjuster or other insurance representative, even if they tell you this may delay your claim.
+You should avoid giving a recorded statement about an accident to a claims adjuster or other insurance representative, even if they tell you this may delay your claim.

 How should I handle requests from the other driver’s insurance company?

 You are under no obligation to give any kind of statement to the other driver’s insurance company.
-Politely telling them you are not comfortable offering a statement should stop the calls, but if they continue to pressure you then you may want to consider enlisting the help of a car accident attorney from our team.
+Politely telling them you are not comfortable offering a statement should stop the calls.
+However, if they continue to pressure you, then you may want to consider enlisting the help of a car accident attorney from our team.

 Do I have to give a statement to my own insurance company?

 Your own insurance company may also request a recorded statement after an accident.
 Since your policy is a contract with your insurer, you have most likely agreed to cooperate with their investigation into any accident that may occur.
 Many insurance companies include a clause in their policies that require cooperation in all investigations.

-- Let the adjuster know that you will provide the necessary statement in writing as soon as you have all of the information you need pertaining to the accident.
+- Let the adjuster know that you will provide the necessary statement in writing as soon as you have all of the information you need pertaining to the accident

 When you draft the written statement for your insurance company, it is paramount that the statement is both accurate and concise.
 It is also a good idea to have a lawyer review it to ensure you are not accidentally admitting fault or otherwise speculating about the cause of the accident.